near/near-sdk-rs/HELP.md

 ## Use `PanicOnDefault`

-By default `near_sdk` allows a contract to be initialized with the default state.
+By default `near_sdk` allows a contract to be initialized with default state.
-Usually, if you have an initializer, you may want to prevent it.
+Usually, if you have an initializer, you will want to prevent this.
 There is a helper derive macro `PanicOnDefault` to do this, e.g.

 ```rust